 Popular festivals that you may want to align your trip down south for (and book accommodation in advance) include the Porongurup Wine Festival and Graze Mount Barker in early March (WA Labour Day long weekend).

-Other than the wineries and brewery mentioned above, there are plentiful options when it comes to dining out in Albany.
-Full-scale hotel restaurants, bars and cafes through to easy takeaways are available both in the centre of town and spotted in locations across the region and at popular tourist spots (though you can be pretty sure you’re paying tourist prices).
+Other than the wineries and breweries mentioned above, there are plentiful options when it comes to dining out in Albany.
+Full-scale hotel restaurants, bars, and cafes through to easy takeaways are available both in the centre of town and spotted in locations across the region and at popular tourist spots (though you can be pretty sure you’re paying tourist prices).

-If you want more easy going dining we’ve always loved the fish and chips from Squid Shack at Emu Point harbour.
-If you take your meal down to the beach just beware the pelicans though!
+If you want more easy-going dining, we’ve always loved the fish and chips from Squid Shack at Emu Point harbour.
+If you take your meal down to the beach, just beware of the often vicious pelicans though!

-Museum of the Great Southern, a brand of WA Museum is a great rainy day option.
+Museum of the Great Southern, a brand of WA Museum, is a great rainy-day option in Albany.
 They run a rotating program of arts and regular display changes. (usually, free but donations in the wishing well appreciated; some crafting projects may carry additional charges).
 We have designed aboriginal art to stained glass windows and filled countless hours here over the years.

 Nearby you will find Brig Amity.
 Children will enjoy clambering the decks and playing captain (entry charges apply) on this replica of the first ship to arrive into King George Sound and start the settlement of Western Australia – a convict ship, of course!

-There is a cafe here as well as gift shop, bar and toilets with change table for families.
+There is a cafe here as well as a gift shop, bar, and toilets (with a change table for familieswith infants).

-Keep your eyes peeled too for Western Power transmission boxes and substations – not normally a tourist attraction but colourful street art has transformed these many eyesores into an amazing adventure trail across the city!
+Keep your eyes peeled, too, for Western Power transmission boxes and substations – not normally a tourist attraction, but colourful street art has transformed these many eyesores into an amazing adventure trail across the City of Alabany!